Skip to content

 Background & Motivation

-Background: Concept Customization uses 3–5 reference images to teach T2I models personalized concepts (subjects, styles, etc.).
-Mainstream approaches fall into tuning-free methods (e.g., DreamO, UNO, which encode reference image features for injection) and tuning-based methods (e.g., DreamBooth full-parameter fine-tuning, LoRA low-rank fine-tuning).
+Background: Concept customization uses 3-5 reference images to enable T2I models to learn personalized concepts (subjects, styles, etc.).
+Mainstream approaches are divided into Tuning-free (e.g., DreamO, UNO, which encode and inject reference image features) and Tuning-based (e.g., DreamBooth full-parameter fine-tuning, LoRA low-rank fine-tuning).

-Key Challenge: Existing methods treat all language–visual knowledge in the customization set as the learning source.
-However, with only 3–5 reference images, the model cannot distinguish the target concept from redundant background information.
-Furthermore, the learning objective lacks explicit consideration of the original model, causing distribution drift during concept learning.
+Key Challenge: Current methods treat all linguistic-visual knowledge in the customization set as the learning source.
+However, with only 3-5 reference images, the model cannot distinguish between the target concept and redundant background information.
+Furthermore, the learning objective lacks explicit consideration for the original model, leading to distribution drift during concept learning.

-Key Insight: Inspired by the implicit guidance formulation of Classifier-Free Guidance (CFG)—which treats conditional generation as "unconditional prediction + implicit conditional guidance"—concept customization can analogously be viewed as "original conditional prediction + implicit target concept guidance."
-This decoupled formulation naturally supports learning new concepts while preserving the original model.
+Key Insight: Inspiration is drawn from the implicit guidance form of Classifier-Free Guidance (CFG).
+CFG views conditional generation as "unconditional prediction + implicit conditional guidance."
+Analogously, concept customization can be viewed as "original conditional prediction + implicit target concept guidance."
+This decoupled form naturally supports maintaining the original model while learning concepts.

-Core Idea: \(v_t^{PureCC} = v_t^{original} + \lambda^{\star} \cdot v_t^{target}\), where the original prediction is provided by the trainable model (preserving original capabilities), the target guidance is provided by the frozen extractor (clean concept representation), and \(\lambda^{\star}\) adaptively balances the two via projection error.
+Core Idea: \(v_t^{PureCC} = v_t^{original} + \lambda^{\star} \cdot v_t^{target}\), where the original prediction is provided by a trainable model (preserving original capabilities), the target guidance is provided by a frozen extractor (pure concept representation), and \(\lambda^{\star}\) is adaptively balanced via projection error.

 Method